Neural Voice Puppetry: Audio-driven Facial Reenactment: Method

-\paragraph{Per-frame Audio-Expression Estimation Network} Since our goal is a generalized audio-based expression estimation, we rely on generalized audio features.
+Since our goal is a generalized audio-based expression estimation, we rely on generalized audio features.
 We use the RNN-part of the speech to text approach DeepSpeech~\cite{deepspeech} to extract these features.
 These features represent the logits of the DeepSpeech alphabet for $20ms$ audio signal.
 For each video frame, we extract a time window of $16$ features around the frame that consist of $29$ logits (length of the DeepSpeech alphabet is $29$).
-This, $16 \times 29$ tensor is input to our per-frame estimation network.
-To map from this feature space to the unfiltered audio-expression space, we apply $4$ convolutional layer and $3$ fully connected layer.
-Specifically, we apply 2D convolutions with kernel dimensions $(3,1)$ and stride $(2,1)$, thus, filtering in the time dimension.
+This, $16 \times 29$ tensor is input to our per-frame estimation network (see Fig.~\ref{fig:expression_filtering}).
+To map from this feature space to the per-frame audio-expression space, we apply $4$ convolutional layer and $3$ fully connected layer.
+Specifically, we apply 1D convolutions with kernel dimensions $(3)$ and stride $(2)$, filtering in the time dimension.
 The convolutional layers have a bias and are followed by a leaky ReLU (slope $0.02$).
 The feature dimensions are reduced successively from $(16\times29)$,$(8\times32)$,$(4\times32)$,$(2\times64)$ to $(1\times64)$.
 This reduced feature is input to the fully connected layers that have a bias and are also followed by a leaky ReLU ($0.02$), except the last layer.
-The fully connected layers map the $64$ features from the convolutional network to $128$, then to $64$ and, finally, to the audio expression space of dimension $32$, where a TanH activation is applied.
+The fully connected layers map the $64$ features from the convolutional network to $128$, then to $64$ and, finally, to the audio-expression space of dimension $32$, where a TanH activation is applied.

-\paragraph{Temporally Stable Audio-Expression Estimation}
+\subsubsection{Temporally Stable Audio-Expression Estimation:}

-To generate temporally stable audio-expression predictions, we jointly learn a filtering network that gets $T$ per-frame estimates as input (see Fig.~\ref{fig:expression_filtering}).
+To generate temporally stable audio-expression predictions, we jointly learn a filtering network that gets $T$ per-frame estimates as input (see Fig.~\ref{fig:expression_filtering} (b)).
 Specifically, we estimate the audio-expressions for frame $t$ using a linear combination of the per-frame predictions of the timesteps $t-T/2$ to $t+T/2$.
 The weights for the linear combination are computed using a neural network that gets the audio-expressions as input (which results in an expression-aware filtering).
 The filter weight prediction network consists of five 1D convolutions followed by a linear layer with softmax activation (see supplemental material for detailed description).
 This content aware temporal filtering is also inspired by the self-attention mechanism~\cite{Han18}.